Unbuilt Services On The M4

 The confusion outlined above means that the M4 has very little evidence of any unbuilt service areas.
 There are two, both on one of the older sections.
 These sites can both be matched up with the map above.

 The Pucklechurch site (SA30; J18-19) had all four ghost slips built.
 The 16 acre site was purchased by the Ministry of Transport, and held in reserve with no immediate plans to use it.

 In the 1960s there were talks about the Bristol East Loop Road meeting the M4 at a new junction "near Pucklechurch, close to J18".
 It's not unheard of for planned service area sites to have been considered for other uses too.
 This proposed road has been suggested multiple times since.

 In 1994 the Department of Transport explained that the ownership of the land was disputed.
 They advised that they understood the land wasn't being used, and that it was theirs to sell.
 Recent maps show that the land is not owned by Highways England, but they do own two long drainage ditches which run down the farm access.

 The Wilcrick site (SA29; J23-24) was similar, with four ghost slips but no evidence of any land being purchased.

 However those four slip roads were impacted when the M4 was widened in the 1990s, and in the 2000s their condition deteriorated fast.

 With hindsight the location is far too close to M4 J23A, and would probably have been dangerous with modern traffic levels.

-Since 1992, developers have been solely responsible for coming up with their own proposals for new motorway services.
+In Wales, and since 1992 in England, developers have been solely responsible for coming up with their own proposals for new motorway services.
 This led to an increase in proposals, but they are normally clustered around the same area and most are quickly ruled out.

 Some of the new motorway services once planned for the M4 we have uncovered include: